alphagov/govuk-developer-docs/source/manual/alerts/gor.html.md

 ```

 And that it is in a proper state (i.e. empty).
 If not, you can restart the gor
-processes with the following fabric command:
+processes with the following Fabric command:

 ```
 fab $environment puppet_class:gor sdo:'rm /etc/govuk/env.d/FACTER_data_sync_in_progress' app.start:gor